 - Pre-requisites and sequencing

-- General education and related instruction
+- General education (discipline studies and foundational) and related instruction

 - State definitions of degrees and certificates.

 - Ensure that COCC curriculum adheres to College, State, and NWCCU (accreditation) standards and policies.

 - Provide feedback to support faculty in development and improvement of curriculum.